koajs/session/Readme.md

   overwrite: true, /** (boolean) can overwrite or not (default true) */
   httpOnly: true, /** (boolean) httpOnly or not (default true) */
   signed: true, /** (boolean) signed or not (default true) */
-  rolling: false, /** (boolean) rolling session, always reset the cookie and sessions, default is false **/ };
+  rolling: false, /** (boolean) Force a session identifier cookie to be set on every response.
+The expiration is reset to the original maxAge, resetting the expiration countdown. default is false **/
+};

 app.use(session(CONFIG, app));
 // or if you prefer all default config, just use => app.use(session(app));